 Dr. Merali was the Director of Clinical Training and Coordinator for all Counselling Psychology Graduate Programs at the University of Alberta for the 5 year period from September 2008 to April 2013, overseeing the Doctoral program, as well as the Master’s thesis-based, course-based, and School Counselling programs.
 She has recently resumed the role of Coordinator and Director for the School Counselling Master’s Program.

-Dr. Merali was the Director of Training for Counselling Psychology Graduate Programs at the University of Alberta for the 5 year period from September 2008 to April 2013, overseeing the Doctoral program, as well as the Master’s thesis-based, course-based, and School Counselling programs.
-She has over 15 years of combined experience across the non-profit, post-secondary education, health care, and government sectors in the areas of: (1) Mental Health Program Leadership, (2) Teaching, Curriculum Design, and Diversity Training, (3) Program Design and Evaluation, (4) Cross-cultural, Community-based Research, (5) Strategic Planning and Advisement, (6) Fundraising, and (7) Graduate Student Supervision.
-She has been approached by organizations such as the United Nations, Citizenship and Immigration Canada, Health and Human Resources Development Canada, the Alberta Mental Health Board, the Indo-Canadian Women’s Association, and Immigrant Services Calgary for help with projects and programs related to immigration, or for staff training.
-Programs she has designed have received recognition from the Canadian Council for Refugees and the Minister for Status of Women Canada as prototypes for excellence in service delivery to immigrant and refugee communities.
+Noorfarah has over 17 years of combined experience across the non-profit, post-secondary education, health care, and government sectors in the areas of: (1) Mental Health Service Provision and Program Leadership, (2) Teaching, Curriculum Design, and Diversity Training, (3) Program Design and Evaluation, (4) Cross-cultural, community-based, and immigration policy research, (5) Strategic Planning and Advisement, (6) Fundraising, and (7) Graduate Student Supervision.
+She has been approached by organizations such as the United Nations, Citizenship and Immigration Canada, Health and Human Resources Development Canada, the Alberta Mental Health Board, and the YWCA for help with projects and programs related to immigration, or for staff training.
+Programs she has designed have received recognition from the Canada Council for Refugees and the (national) Minister for the Status of Women as prototypes for excellence in service delivery to immigrant and refugee communities.